ITE College Central murder: Premeditation

-As a result of his anger and hatred towards his former wife, Seet Cher Hng decided to confront Low Hwee Geok, and intended to kill her.
-He prepared to commit suicide once he killed Low, should Low did not agree to give him the money he demanded from her.
-On 19 July 2018, the date he executed his plot to attack Low, Seet armed himself with three knives, one of them engraved with "010609" and "020609", which allegedly represented dates of Low's infidelity.
-He also penned a total of four suicide notes to his daughter, sister, a friend and to the police between April and July 2018, in which some excerpts of these letters were revealed in court during Seet's 2021 murder trial.
+As a result of his anger and hatred towards his former wife, Seet Cher Hng decided to confront Low Hwee Geo and kill her.
+He prepared to commit suicide once he killed Low, should Low not agree to give him the money he would demand from her.
+On 19 July 2018, Seet armed himself with three knives, one of them engraved with "010609" and "020609", which allegedly represented dates of Low's infidelity.
+He also penned a total of four suicide notes to his daughter, sister, a friend and to the police between April and July 2018; some excerpts of these letters were revealed in court during Seet's 2021 murder trial.
 One of these notes, addressed to Seet's daughter, was quoted to have said, "I took your mummy (Low) for hurting Daddy (Seet)."

-According to the prosecutor Hay Hung Chun (who prosecuted Seet for Low's murder), Seet's four letters conveyed a "palpable sense of resignation, finality and fatality", and these notes portrayed Seet as "a man who had finally screwed his courage to the sticking place after years of prevarication."
+According to Hay Hung Chun, who prosecuted Seet for Low's murder, Seet's four letters conveyed a "palpable sense of resignation, finality and fatality", and these notes portrayed Seet as "a man who had finally screwed his courage to the sticking place after years of prevarication."
 These notes also demonstrated the intention Seet had harboured all along to engineer the death of his ex-wife.